daronphang/coding_resources/misc/terminologies.md

 2. Hook function helps to add new functionalities to applications.
 3. Ensures the inter-communication between other processes and messages of the system.
 4. Useful in situations in which a core developer wants to offer extensibility without exposing their code.

+## I/O vs CPU Bound

+CPU bound means the rate at which process progresses is limited by the speed of the CPU.
+A program that is CPU bound spends the majority of its time using the CPU i.e. doing calculations.
+This can be improved by upgrading CPU.

+I/O bound means the rate at which a process progresses is limited by the speed of I/O subsystem.
+Can be associated with disk read/write operations, or networking/communication i.e. web apps, copying files, downloading files.
+In I/O bound environments, we wait for the resources to be retrieved through I/O subsystems.

+## Implementation Detail

+Generally refers to the concrete implementation of a certain specification.
+Implementation details are left to be made by the developer, and is not specified at an earlier level i.e. documentation.

+Bad to rely on implementation as it is a behavior produced by code which may be relied on by consuming code.
+Other implementations of the same specification may not exhibit the same behavior and hence, will break consuming code.

+For instance, a specification of a List may say that it is able to hold duplicate values in preserving order while specifying an array sort.
+If a different sorting algorithm is used, or different type of List i.e. linked list is used, it may break code.